ARTE33345555/rpi_edu_GAmes/README.md

 Your children will understand Python programming, wiring, and Scratch, and how to create a desktop in two parts.
 By the way, it creates a Json file.

+Wait for the last update because it will be the end of the game itself.

+Spoiler: he's our main character and he's a sister ??